russ-schumacher/ats735_fall2020/cm1_python_instructions.md

 There are different ways you can run and interact with python, but a great way to get started is with Jupyter notebooks.
 They allow for you to write and test your code in a really user-friendly way.
 (People tried to sell them on me and I resisted for a long time, but once I started using them, now it's my favorite way to test out new code.)

-- At the terminal, `cd` into whatever directory you want to work out of (this might be a directory you've set up just for the class, or you can make a new one, etc.)
+- At the terminal, `cd` into whatever directory you want to work out of (this might be the directory where your model output is located, or one directory up from there)

 - if you haven't, run `conda activate ats735` to activate the environment.